Everything you need to know as a first-time student.

 You must organise your own placement for 50 hours of supervised FDR practice.
 You must submit a completed FDR supervised placement approval form in advance of your first FDR supervised session.

 You supervisor will need to provide a report to the QUT Law School certifying that you've completed 50 hours of supervised family dispute resolution mediations.
 We will only issue a certificate of completion of the family dispute resolution practitioner requirements once you've completed the required 50 hours of supervised practice and provided a satisfactory supervisor report.

 When you register for the course, you will create an account with us.
 You'll need to pay your fees online by credit or debit card.

 You will be able to access your account, including your invoice, using your email address and password.

 FEE-HELP and HECS-HELP are not available for Continuing Professional Education courses.

-To receive the 10% discount for QUT staff, email Continuing Professional Education before registering to request a VIP discount code.
+To receive the 10% discount for QUT staff, students and alumni, email Continuing Professional Education before registering to request a discount code.
 QUT staff must use their QUT email account.